jewelsjacobs/jewelsjacobs.github.io/source/getting-started/index.markdown

 ### Adding ssh-keygen To Your PATH

 There is an application called `ssh-keygen` installed with Heroku Toolbelt.
-Unfortunatly you can't run it in your command window unless you tell Windows where to find it.
+Unfortunatly you can't run it in your Command Window unless you tell Windows where to find it.

 You do this by adding it's location to the Windows PATH environment variable.